-There is little information regarding the aerosol exposure produced by medical nebulizers and the factors affecting the exposure, especially for treatments performed in a patient home environment.
-Home healthcare workers (HHWs) is a rapidly growing work population often exposed to aerosol hazards.
-Here, we designed a simulated environment to measure the inhalation aerosol exposure of a HHW administering pressure-nebulized medications.
-We determined the relative contributions of different factors on the aerosol reduction in the exposure chamber simulating a patient’s bedroom, including room air exchange rate, proximity to the patient, and the patient breathing rate.
-Additionally, the performance of respiratory protective devices worn by a HHW, a surgical mask and N95 filtering facepiece respirator (FFR), was evaluated with NaCl as a well-established surrogate.
+There is little information regarding aerosol exposure from using medical nebulizers and the factors affecting the risk of exposure, especially for treatments performed in a patient’s home environment.
+Home healthcare workers (HHWs) are a rapidly growing work population often exposed to aerosol hazards.
+Thus, we designed a simulated environment to measure the aerosol inhalation exposure of an HHW administering pressure-nebulized medications.
+We determined the relative contributions of different factors to aerosol reduction, namely, the room air exchange rate, proximity to the patient, and patient breathing rate, in an exposure chamber simulating a patient’s bedroom.
+Additionally, the performance of respiratory protective devices worn by an HHW, a surgical mask and N95 filtering facepiece respirator (FFR), was evaluated using NaCl as a well-established surrogate.
 The particle concentration in the breathing zone of an unprotected worker ranged from 7,118 to 284,600 cm–3.
-The proximity to the aerosol source was found to be a factor influencing the aerosol concentration, but the distance effect diminished when it increased beyond 24 inches.
-For an unprotected HHW, ventilation was the most effective way to reduce the occupational exposure to nebulizer-produced medical aerosols.
-An increase in air exchange rate from 0 to 5 h–1 significantly reduced the exposure; however, further increase (to 17 h–1) provided only a minor decrease in the particle concentration.
-Thus, there is no evidence that patient homes need an extremely efficient ventilation to mitigate the HHW’s exposure to the nebulizer-produced medications.
-Increase in patient breathing flow rate reduced the inhalation aerosol exposure; however, this factor cannot be controlled, which weakens its practical viability.
-Wearing respiratory protection devices was found to be the most efficient way to reduce aerosol exposure (within the set of the tested variables).
+The proximity to the aerosol source affected the aerosol concentration, but the influence of this factor diminished when the distance increased beyond 24 inches.
+For an unprotected HHW, ventilation was the most effective way to reduce exposure to nebulizer-produced medical aerosols.
+An increase in the air exchange rate from 0 to 5 h–1 significantly reduced the exposure; however, a further increase (to 17 h–1) produced only a small reduction in the particle concentration.
+Therefore, no evidence suggests that patient homes require extremely efficient ventilation to mitigate HHWs’ exposure to nebulizer-produced medications.
+Increasing the patient’s breathing flow rate reduced the aerosol inhalation exposure; however, this factor cannot be controlled, which weakens its practical viability.
+Wearing respiratory protection devices was found to be the most efficient way to reduce aerosol exposure (within the set of tested variables).
 As expected, an N95 FFR with a proper seal was about 20-fold more efficient than a surgical mask.